tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

   * From trigonometry, 0.5D/(bx + x) = tan(phi/2), where phi = Angular diameter of the sun.
   * Then x can be solved!
   * (But, this does not need parallax at all!)

+Another solution (My take 2!): this one uses angular diameter of the sun, but do not use venus velocity
+  *